ropellad/LDD3-Notes/Chapter_7_Time_Delays_DeferedWork.md

 void destroy_workqueue(struct workqueue_struct *queue);
 ```

-# Go over the basics of workqueues ^^^

 ### The Shared Queue

 Most of the time a device driver does not need its own workqueue.
 If you only submit tasks to the queue occasionally, it may be more efficient to simply use the shared, default workspace that is provided by the kernel.
 Note that you should not be hogging this space and that other people will affect how long it takes your tasks to get their turn on the CPU.

-# GO over the actual code to implement this in the book and which parts are relevant